itsapinhulk/dotfiles/README.md

 To Do
 -----
-- Convert vim solarized and pathogen to git repos (using submodules?)
+- Convert vim solarized and pathogen, dir colors and .git-* to git repos (using submodules?)
-- setup script, get .git-* files as part of setup
+- setup script